 Fairly new at using conversion rate optimization (CRO) to boost your website sales or leads?
 Not really done much A/B testing?
 Not sure where to start?

 To help you get a great kick-start with your efforts, I have created a list of 12 simple A/B tests you should use to increase website sales or leads.
 They don’t require much website coding or development to get up and running, yet have high potential impact.
-All you need is a low cost A/B testing tool and to create 2-3 test variations to find which convert your visitors best and increase sales or leads the most.
+All you need is an A/B testing tool and to create 2-3 test variations to find which convert your visitors best into more sales or leads.

-Let’s get started with the 12 simple yet high-impact A/B test ideas (and nope, not a mention of homepage sliders either, as everyone is talking about these!)
+Let’s get started with the 12 simple yet high-impact A/B testing ideas..

-- Emphasize your unique value prop in your homepage headline
+- Emphasize your unique value proposition in your homepage headline

-Another basic mistake websites often make is they fail to clearly and prominently explain their unique value proposition (why someone should use their website instead of a competitors).
+A common basic mistake websites often make is they fail to clearly and prominently explain their unique value proposition (why someone should use their website instead of a competitors).
 To remedy this, test using a few different headlines on your homepage to explain – ideally it should be under 10 words and try testing variations that ask visitors great questions to spike curiosity or clearly explain benefits.
-Here are a few good examples:
+Here are a few good examples plus an indepth guide:

 - Add some short powerful testimonials on your homepage